erdmann79/garden01/README.md

   - \<17\> rx2(serial2) \<-\> \<ESP-01 tx\><br>

 ### Compile
-Use ATmega2560 environment, Uno would reqire Soft Serial and 9600 baud to the ESP-01 ESP-01 must have AT firmware v1.7.4 change the ./includes/secrets.h.sample to match your network.
+ - Use ATmega2560 environment, Uno would reqire Soft Serial and 9600 baud to the ESP-01
+ - ESP-01 must have AT firmware v1.7.4
+ - Change the "./includes/secrets.h.sample" to match your network.

 ## todo
  - finsh pulling epoch time conversion so as to not write to EEPROM the date but only the saved times.